-Re Repetition tasks 1.
-Summarize how the past simple is formed.
+1. Summarize how the past continuous is formed.
 Use the words: subject, verb, object and possibly auxiliary.
-2. Draw the past simple in the timeline.
+2 Drow the past santinuous in the timeline.
+Discuss with your group members where you would drow the 2.
+Draw the past continuous in the timeline.
 Discuss with your group members where you would draw the other past tenses.
+2. 2.
+2.

-3. Write down the key words that introduce the past simple.
+3. Write down the key words that introduce the past continuous.
 Take notes when your group members present the other key words.